-Your doctor may ask you to wear compression stockings for 4 to 6 weeks.
+Your health care provider may ask you to wear compression stockings for 4 to 6 weeks.
 These will improve your circulation and help prevent blood clots from forming.

 Know the signs and symptoms of a urinary tract infection.
-Ask your health care provider for information about this.
+Ask your provider for information about this.
 Call your provider if you think you might have a urinary tract infection.

 You may slowly start your normal household activities.
 But be careful not to get overtired.